Skip to main content Skip to navigation

 Research: Technical Summary

 The purines ATP and adenosine play fundamental roles in biology; the former as the universal energy currency, an extracellular signalling molecule, and as the primary reservoir of adenosine, while the latter has powerful neuroprotective and anticonvulsant actions in the brain following its release during ATP-depleting conditions such as epileptic seizures, stroke and traumatic brain injury.
 Under these conditions adenosine inhibits glutamate release and hyperpolarises neurons to reduce both the impact of potentially neurotoxic glutamatergic signalling on neurons, and energy-intensive postsynaptic spiking, respectively.
 These properties of adenosine thus directly protect brain tissue and reduce the likelihood, intensity and duration of epileptic seizures, as well as other injury-related and damaging neurological phenomena such as cortical spreading depolarisation.
 While the appearance of adenosine and its metabolites in blood during these conditions can be used as a biomarker for brain injury, a topic we are pursuing in animal models of brain injury, this efflux into the blood deprives the brain of the substrates necessary for the production of ATP.
-In the brain, the primary route for the synthesis of ATP is via the purine salvage pathway, which converts adenine and hypoxanthine to AMP for subsequent production of ATP.
+In the brain, the primary route for the synthesis of the adenine nucleotide precursors to ATP is via the purine salvage pathway, which converts adenine and hypoxanthine to AMP for subsequent production of ATP.
 We have found that the provision of adenine and ribose can elevate ATP levels in brain tissue, results in the greater production of adenosine with demonstrable effects on glutamatergic transmission in physiological and pathological conditions, and alone or in combination with a xanthine oxidase inhibitor to reduce breakdown of hypoxanthine, reduces brain injury and accelerates recovery in an animal model of stroke.
 We are now pursuing this approach in an a range of brain injury models.

 Allied to its role as a neuroprotectant and anticonvulsant is adenosine’s action as an analgesic.
 However, profound cardiovascular effects (bradycardia, hypotension) and respiratory depression have dogged attempts to harness analgesia via the primary inhibitory adenosine receptor – the A1R.
 We have discovered an A1R agonist, BnOCPA, which is a powerful analgesic, but devoid of cardiorespiratory effects.
 This is likely due to its unprecedented ability to activate only one subtype of the Gαo/i subunits that A1Rs couple to (Gob), which is not found in the heart.
 This molecule provides a novel lead compound for A1R-based analgesics, and as a prototype for not just G-protein biased agonists, but G-protein selective agonists.